 If any icing gets too runny, add more powdered sugar.

 Triple the amount of frosting your recipe suggests.
 Leftover frosting can be sandwiched between graham crackers and frozen for a treat.
 However, you probably won’t have any leftovers.

 Color your frosting with gel colorings (widely available at craft stores), rather than the liquid food dyes found at the grocery store.
 You’ll get true colors that way.
 It’s the only way to get a real red or black.
 Add cocoa powder for brown; it’s yummy and the right color.

 Use piping bags.
 Apply all the green, then all the white and so on.
 Trees get the green first, because if you run out, it is better to have a pink mitten than a pink Christmas tree.
 Your technique will improve as you go along.
 Stars and bells are last.

 Use tweezers to apply sprinkles in just the right place.
 Do it while the frosting is wet or it will never stick.

 9. Buy this pan!

-Williams Sonoma sells wonderful baking sheets that have lids, so your frosted cookies can lay flat for storage.
-This keeps them cute, because tins always smash them.
+Baking sheets with lids are an amazing tool that let you store your frosted cookies flat.
+This keeps them cute, because tins and tupperware always smash them.
 It’s important to have completed all your baking the previous day, so you don’t tie up your baking sheet with storage.
 If you don’t have a lidded pan, you can store cookies on cooled cookie sheets wrapped tightly with plastic wrap and stacked perpendicularly (so they don’t smash each other.)

 10. Take pictures.

 Cookies are deeply appreciated, but quickly gobbled.
-Capture the cuteness, then insist they be eaten.
-It hate it when people say they’re too cute to eat.
+Capture the cuteness, and then insist they be eaten.
+I hate it when people say they’re too cute to eat.
 If it was meant to last, I would’ve used clay.